 Unfortunately, there aren’t any quick ways to fix your credit score.
 Your FICO score is a measurement of your credit history over time, so it can only be built back up over time, and smaller dips will fix up more quickly than larger ones.
 Here are some simple ways to improve your score:

 Another option: Hire help.
-If you’re looking for a company to help you improve your score, look for reliable credit repair services.
+If you’re looking for a company to help you improve your score, look for the best credit repair services.
 They can help you repair your credit repair journey and hold your hand along the way.
-Companies like Lexington Law credit repair will help you repair your credit so you can move on with your life.
+Companies like Lexington Law Credit Repair, Sky Blue Credit Repair and Credit Saint will help you repair your credit so you can move on with your life.

 Your credit score is one of the most precious things you have.
 If your score dips a little, don’t worry — but if it drops significantly, take the right steps ASAP to get back on track to financial health.